Motherboard - The motherboard is the main circuit board of a microcomputer. It is also known as the mainboard or system board.

 Primary memory can be used directly by the CPU

-- Consists of silicon chips, usually either VLS or VLSI technology is used to create the chips
+- Consists of silicon chips, usually either VLS or VLSI technology is used to create the chips - Read Only Memory (ROM)

 - Random Access Memory (RAM)